MakeYourLifeEasier/Wuxiaworld-2-eBook/README.md

 # Wuxiaworld-2-eBook
-This Python script will download chapters from novels availaible on wuxiaworld.com saves then into the .epub format.
+This Python script will download chapters from novels availaible on wuxiaworld.com and saves them into the .epub format.
-Also read the Keep in mind part!

 ## Getting Started

 To run this script you'll need to have Python 3.6.1 install which you can find [here](https://www.python.org/downloads/ "Python Download Link").
-Or you can just donwload the standalone executable which you can find [here](https://drive.google.com/file/d/0B_b6PybP95z1Vmtlcmlyd3h1NEk/view?usp=sharing "Google Drive Standalone Link").
+Or you can just donwload the standalone executable which you can find [here](https://github.com/MrHaCkEr/Wuxiaworld-2-eBook/releases/tag/1.2 "GitHub releases 1.2").

 ### Features